Xalares/gread/README.md

 One of the first exercise, is to be able to retain information, without having to look at it less than 500ms.
 The lentgh of the information (or it's complexity) and the time you can focus on it are key components of the difficulty of the exercise.

-Other exercises, and information will be added later in the application.
+Other exercises, and information will be added later in the application, such as :
-Such as :
 - Interactive text reading.
 - A demo phase for all exercises.
 - A welcome text, about key concepts of fast reading